SRNA is working hard since 2012 to bring major traffic improvements to Four Points and Steiner Ranch – SUPPORT US – donate now.

 - City of Austin

 - The city of Austin stepped up with Mobility Bond support in the fall of 2016 for the 620 / 2222 project.
+However, there is no stated level of support for the remaining improvements needed for the corridor including those for safety and mobility such as widening.
+Councilman Jimmy Flannigan has shown general support for corridor improvements.

 - Williamson County

 - Williamson County has previously shown support for RM-620 improvement projects but is currently focused on many other projects internal to the county.
+Both Williamson County and the City of Cedar Park may be another natural ally given that public input showed RM 620 near Anderson Mill as the most requested improvement for Williamson County.

 - We have a coalition of support for the RM-620 bypass and longer term RM-620 improvements.
 Key stakeholders as follows: